colinsongf/bandit-joeynmt/README.md

 # &nbsp; ![Joey-NMT](joey-small.png) Joey NMT

+This is the JoeyNMT branch that was used for the experiments in the ACL 2019 paper 'Self-Regulated Interactive Sequence-to-Sequence Learning' by Julia Kreutzer and Stefan Riezler.
+Descriptions on how to replicate the experiments will be added soon.

 ## Goal and Purpose
 Joey NMT framework is developed for educational purposes.
 It aims to be a **clean** and **minimalistic** code base to help novices